-We are now going to show that bicategorical string nets provide us with modular functors.
+\Subsection{Open-closed modular functors from bicategorical string nets} We are now going to show that bicategorical string nets provide us with modular functors.
 With the application to conformal field theory in mind (see Section \ref{sec:SNC}, and in particular Remark \ref{rem:theend}), we are interested in \emph{open-closed} modular functors, for which the 1-manifolds that are objects of the domain bicategory may have a non-empty boundary.
 In Section \ref{sec:oCylI} we have already prepared the ground for dealing with this case by defining cylinder categories not only over circles, but also over intervals.

 \begin{defn} An \emph{open-closed} modular functor is a symmetric monoidal pseudofunctor \be \bbord \rarr~ \bprof \ee from the symmetric monoidal bicategory $\bbord$ of two-dimensional open-closed bordisms to the symmetric monoidal bicategory of $\bprof$ of $\fk$-linear profunctors. \end{defn}